 Maintain date of entries

 There are quite a few uses of maintaining proper dates for entries in the contact list.
 You could specify a certain time period and choose to reach out to contacts made only during that period.
-Over time, your contact list can get saturated with outdated entries.
-You could sort by dates and ask contacts made beyond a certain time to update their contact information.
+Sorting contacts by dates helps in such cases.

 Make sure the date formats are consistent throughout the contact list.
-Specify DD-MM-YY or MM-DD-YY so your agents can understand the right way to input dates.
+Specify DD-MM-YY (highlight the use of hyphens Vs dashes, YY or YYYY) or MM-DD-YY so your agents can understand the right way to input dates.